sombersomni/encage/README.md

 console.log(user); //Prints out { username: 'Scarlo' }
 //Scarlett Johansson is not shown because its private!!
 ```
-You should also be aware that any defaults that exist in your Encage Object will be transfered to your instance, so make sure to use best default values.
+You should also be aware that any defaults that exist in your Encage Object will be transfered to your instance, so make sure to use well defined default values.

 ### Initializing Instances
 The init property allows you to control the flow of how your instance is initialized.
 You have access to the public,private, protected and static variables during this process.